merimas01/Golang-App/README.md

 DB_HOST=localhost
 DB_PORT=3306
 DB_USER=root
-DB_PASS=yourpassword
-DB_NAME=yourdbname
+DB_PASS=yourMySQLpassword
+DB_NAME=yourMySQLdbname
 SEED_DATA=true

-3. Run MySQL
-Make sure your database specified in .env exists:
-`CREATE DATABASE yourdbname;`

-4. Run the application
+3. Run the application
 `go run main.go`

 ## Notes
 > Swagger is available at http://localhost:8080/swagger/index.html

-> `SEED_DATA=true` in .env will automatically seed sample User records, so make sure you switch it to *false* if you don't want to execute the seeding script everytime you run the application
+> If `SEED_DATA` in .env is set to ***true***, everytime you run the application, the seeding script will be executed

+> Everytime you run the seeding script you won't produce duplicate records